Find Grad Schools

 Coordination: Adjusting actions in relation to others’ actions.

-There were about 172,400 jobs for Singer in 2016 (in the United States).
+In 2016, there was an estimated number of 172,400 jobs in the United States for Singer.
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,400 new jobs for Singer by 2026.
 There will be an estimated 17,800 positions for Singer per year.

 undefined